Mindfulness during stroke rehabilitation can lead to big gains.

 And there is another factor at play too: your self-talk.
 Fortunately, while the secondary effects of a stroke take time to heal, your self-talk can be addressed immediately.

-For instance, if you told yourself that a plateau in progress means the end of the road, consider how this could prevent you from taking action.
-Then it becomes a self-fulfilling prophecy and prevents you from recovering.
+For instance, if you told yourself that a plateau in progress means the end of the road, consider how this could prevent you from acting.
+Then it becomes a self-fulfilling prophecy and prevents recovery.

 Fortunately, your thoughts can be improved just like any other skill, and mindfulness is a great tool for the job.